División de Valores, 3er Piso

 However, the Commission found O’Dowd failed to disclose that most of the investors’ funds went to pay commissions to solicit foreign investors and was not invested in ABCO Energy, Inc., and its subsidiary ABCO Solar.
 Also, the Commission found O’Dowd intentionally did not disclose to the investors the Commission’s prior decisions against David Shorey, the former CEO and CFO of ABCO Solar, Inc. and ABCO Energy, Inc.

-In settling this matter, O'Dowd admits to the Commission's findings for the purpose of this proceeding and agrees to the entry of this consent order.
+In settling this matter, O'Dowd admits to the Commission's findings for the purpose of this proceeding and agrees to the entry of the consent order.

 August 7, 2019